-Loyola's Tax LLM program takes a personalized approach to helping students find jobs that meet their career goals.
-Most Tax LLM students find their jobs by taking advantage of Loyola's extensive connections in the tax community.
+Loyola's graduate tax program takes a personalized approach to helping students find jobs that meet their career goals.
+Most students find their jobs by taking advantage of Loyola's extensive connections in the tax community.
 Prospective employers of all types often contact Loyola's tax professors to ask for recommendations of strong candidates.
-Professor Kowal, the program's full-time director, spends considerable effort trying to match the Tax LLM students with the right career opportunities, depending on their interests.
-She meets with each graduating student to target potential employers who meet the student's individual career goals in terms of type of work, type of employer, salary, and location, and then works with the other tax faculty and Loyola's connections in the tax community to recommend students for positions.
+Professor Kowal, the program's full-time Director, spends considerable effort trying to match students with the right career opportunities, depending on their interests.
+She meets with each graduating student to target potential employers who meet the student's individual career goals in terms of the type of work, type of employer, salary, and location, and then works with other tax faculty and Loyola's connections in the tax community to recommend students for positions.

-Recent Tax LLM graduates are employed by small and large law firms, small and large accounting firms, the Internal Revenue Service, universities, and companies.
-Many of our graduates have obtained full-time, tax related jobs by the time they have graduated from the program, and until the recent economic downturn, nearly all graduates had obtained such employment within about 3-6 months following their graduation.
+Recent program graduates are employed by small and large law firms, small and large accounting firms, the Internal Revenue Service, and businesses.
+Most of our graduates obtain full-time, tax-related jobs within 6-9 months after graduation.

 "The Loyola LLM Program has given me a much greater understanding of the complexities of tax law.
 The combination of the outstanding professors and progressive curriculum provided me with an outstanding foundation to launch my career.
 I know my education from Loyola will be invaluable throughout my professional life.

 -Megan Earhart, LLM 2013, Associate at Calleton, Merritt, DeFrancisco & Bannon LLP